 - Traffic across projects is billed with the same rules as if it was within a single project.

 - In a shared VPC setup, traffic egress billing is attributed to the project that originated the egress traffic.
 Egress traffic from a virtual machine instance is attributed to the project where the instance lives.

 - Costs associated with a load balancer are charged to the project containing the load balancer.

 - Egress traffic to VPNs is attributed to the project that hosts the VPN gateway in GCP.
 If there is a shared VPN in the host project that is used for several projects in the Cloud Organization, the VPN egress cost for all the projects using the VPN is attributed to the host project.

 VM instances in a shared VPC host network can communicate with each other

-service projects.
+projects.
 Instances can also reach each other via fully qualified

-internal DNS names in
+internal DNS names in the format

 Resources that can be attached to shared VPC networks from a service project